 Domain name registrations must be explicitly requested by, and registered for the name(s) of appropriate Vanderbilt faculty or administrative staff in their role(s) as Vanderbilt departmental staff in order to maintain proper administrative and billing processes.
 These Vanderbilt affiliated people and departments are the sponsor(s) of the registering organization's requested use of Vanderbilt's domain name services.
 The registration should identify the technical contact as the VUIT Network Operations Center, via the so-called "NIC handle" (or network identifier), NOC1576-ARIN, in the Network Solutions "WHOIS" database.

 The responsible sponsoring person must provide a statement of sponsorship for the requested domain name in Vanderbilt's domain name servers and identify the sponsor's department and role at Vanderbilt.
 This statement should include assurance of intent to abide by the criteria outlined in this document.
 (It's suitable to do that by explicit reference to this text as an attachment, or as the VUIT "stated criteria for serving a non-VU domain in VU DNS servers".)
 The statement should also include a short description of the purpose of the requested domain name and of the associated organization, group, or project.
-The statement should be provided to VUIT via the request form at https://its.vanderbilt.edu/dns_iprequest.
+The statement should be provided to VUIT via the DNS IP request form .
+Visit the DNS IP Request Form.